leesaye/project-23-marc-copy/README.md

 - For any further clarity with the steps above, please refer to the walkthrough video above.
 - If request are slow, please be patient as our backend server is using the free tier. (inactivity for 15 mins will cause server to shutdown and will cause next request to take longer (~2mins))
 - Authentication access token expires after to 5 mins in which user may be prompted to log in (usually not the case)
-- Authentication access refresh token expires after a day in which user must re-log in.
+- Authentication access refresh token expires after a day in which case the user must re-log in.

 ## Developer Instructions
 Developers can test the project locally